ryanbeales/raspberrypi_streaming_webcam/README.md

 1. Connect to your pi via ssh with the [default password](https://www.raspberrypi.org/documentation/linux/usage/users.md), check your router to see which IP address it's given itself (raspberrypi.local might work in a pinch)

-1. Install ansible and other tools locally, this will take a very long time, _many_ minutes.
+1. Install ansible and other tools locally, this will take a very long time, _many_ minutes, around 30.
 Enough time for me to write this entire readme.
     ```
     sudo python -m pip install ansible --no-cache-dir
-    sudo apt install git
     ```

 1. Clone this repo